 12 schools, one online school and one alternative program

 - All GESD teachers are highly qualified as defined by the No Child Left Behind Act.

-- Bus drivers, custodians, clerical staff, cafeteria staff, maintenance staff, grounds staff, classroom aides, front office staff
+- Bus drivers, custodians, clerical staff, cafeteria staff, maintenance staff, ground staff, classroom aides, front office staff

 - Principals and assistant principals